The Principles of Financial Harmony in Marriage

 Dealing With Debt

 When two people are joined in matrimony, they are also joined in debt.
-Typically, the debt is one-sided, with one of the spouses bringing all or most of it to the marriage.
+In many cases, the debt is one-sided, with one of the spouses bringing all or most of it to the marriage.
 That can be a problem; however, the larger problem is when the indebted spouse doesn’t disclose it.
 Bringing debt into a marriage, regardless of where it comes from, is not a good idea.
 If it can’t be paid down before the wedding, there should at least be a detailed plan in place to pay it off soon after.

 Live By The Budget

 There is no better time to build a budget and commit to sticking to it.
 Living by a budget is about forming spending habits that can stick with you forever.
 The absolute best time to form new habits is when two people decide to share a life together.
 It starts with creating your vision of a good life and agreeing on specific goals that serve your purpose in life.
-With that as your foundation, it’s easier to evaluate each dollar you spend as to whether it gets you closer to your vision.
+With that as your foundation, it’s easier to evaluate each dollar you spend in terms of whether it gets you closer to your vision.
 And, it’s easier to hold yourselves accountable for your spending.
 Most couples will succeed financially if they live within their means.
 True financial independence can be achieved when you live under your means.

 Be Prepared When Life Happens